AD – This an advertorial but all thoughts are my own

 Especially for me, as I permanently work from home, not having those constant distractions is very important.
 After years of crippling anxiety, buying my own place was never on the agenda and it’s something I’ve started thinking about quite late compared to other people my age.
 But we all move at our own pace and that’s okay!

 The prospect of buying a house is incredibly daunting.
-Whilst house hunting online, viewing houses and dreaming about your kitchen remodel can be super exciting, when it comes down to the “boring” stuff, buying a house can be a stressful process.
+Whilst house hunting online, viewing houses – like Florence SC Homes for sale – and dreaming about your kitchen remodel can be super exciting, when it comes down to the “boring” stuff, buying a house can be a stressful process.

 I know from the other side of the coin, how much of a nightmare selling a house can be, when we had to sell my Granddad’s house after he died.
 But what about BUYING a house?
 Is it the same rip your hair out scenario?